uber/cadence/tour/start_local_server.md

 ---
-title: Start Cadence Server Locally
 codecontent: startlocalserver
 ---

+# Start Cadence Server Locally

 The exercises in this tour assume that you have a Cadence server running.
 Fortunately, the entire Cadence server can be run locally using Docker.